Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 • At the prompt, run:

-That pulls down the latest version of the dedicated server using an anonymous login and then closes SteamCMD when it’s done.
+• That downloads the recent update of the dedicated server with an anonymous login and spins SteamCMD off afterwards.

 Where the files land: